SonyaMoisset/MOOC-PYTHON-Python-for-Everybody-Specialization/README.md

 ## Updates
 ### 12/02/2016
 - Enrolled in the program
-- Finished Week 1 | HTML & CSS in Course 1 | Programming for Everybody (Getting Started with Python)
+- Finished Week 1 | Chapter One - Why we Program? in Course 1 | Programming for Everybody (Getting Started with Python)